aleixalcacer/aleixalcacer.github.io/content/resume/index.md

 ### Jaume I University

-- **External lecturer** | 2020 - present
+- **External lecturer** | 2020 - 2021

-    I teach the second module of the SIQ025 and SIQ525 subjects included in the master's degree in Computational Mathematics.
+    I taught the second module of the SIQ025 and SIQ525 subjects included in the master's degree in Computational Mathematics.
-    The topics covered in the module are git and R packages.
+    The topics covered in the module were git and R packages.

-- **Research technician** | 2018 - present
+- **Research technician** | 2018 - 2021

-    I am part of the DPI2017-87333-R project of the Ministry of Science, Innovation and Universities of Spain.
+    I was part of the DPI2017-87333-R project of the Ministry of Science, Innovation and Universities of Spain.
-    I am in charge of conducting tests and experiments and analyzing the results.
+    I was in charge of conducting tests and experiments and analyzing the results.
-    I have also started researching in the field of archetypal analysis, publishing several articles and posters.
+    I also started researching in the field of archetypal analysis, publishing several articles and posters.